manuel-dileo/durendal/README.md

 For information concerning training details, model architecture, hardware resources, and computational time for individual experiments, please read the paper and its appendix.

 ## Contact
-For any clarification or further information please do not hesitate to contact name dot surname at the institution.
+For any clarification or further information please do not hesitate to contact me.